-The commentary in this section analyses the key drivers of the Company's returns according to the investment basis of preparation, as shown in Table 3.
-The basis of preparation for the investment basis is shown on page 41, along with an analysis of the key differences in accounting treatment to information prepared in accordance with IFRS as adopted by the European Union and a summary of expected developments to this reporting on adoption of IFRS 10: Consolidated Financial Statements.
+The commentary in this section analyses the key drivers of the Company's returns according to the investment basis of preparation, as shown in Table 8.
+The basis of preparation for the investment basis is shown in the "Basis of preparation" section, along with an analysis of the key differences in accounting treatment to information prepared in accordance with IFRS as adopted by the European Union and a summary of expected developments to this reporting on adoption of IFRS 10: Consolidated Financial Statements.